I just got a diet tea that contains senna. How is this herb bad for your health? Is it unsafe to drink it everyday to lose weight?

 Thank you very much.

 Many "diet" teas are available on the market.
 Some contain senna, while others include aloe, cascara sagrada, and/or buckthorn.
-Senna is an FDA-approved nonprescription laxative, effective for treating constipation, as well as for clearing the bowel before diagnostic tests such as colonoscopy.
+Senna is an Food and Drug Adiminstration (FDA) approved nonprescription laxative, effective for treating constipation, as well as for clearing the bowel before diagnostic tests such as colonoscopy.
 Senna is also used for irritable bowel syndrome (IBS), hemorrhoids, and weight loss, though the efficacy of senna for these uses is unclear.
 However, products containing senna should not be used for more than two weeks, as drinking diet teas may produce diarrhea, nausea, stomach cramps, and serious dehydration.

 Remember, just because an ingredient is labeled “all natural” doesn't mean that it is safe — this is highly true for senna’s laxative effects.
 Contrary to popular belief, laxatives do not reduce or prevent the absorption of calories from food.
 They also will not help a person shed fat.
 Rather, laxatives interfere with nutrient absorption, leading to the loss of important electrolytes (salts, such as sodium and potassium).
 This can contribute to the development of heart function disorders, muscle weakness, liver damage, and other harmful effects.